Affiliate links on Android Authority may earn us a commission. Learn more.

 Problems where the only option is to wait for a software update or get a replacement

 A hardware issue will require a replacement.
 Most problems are software-related though.
 If a workaround isn’t available, an upcoming software update will likely address it.
-Some major bugs like the green tint problem that was found with the Samsung Galaxy S20 Ultra, and GPS issues have already been fixed for most users.
+Some major bugs like the green tint problem found with the Samsung Galaxy S20 Ultra and GPS issues have already been fixed for most users.

 - Wi-Fi randomly slows down — Some users have found that the internet speed, when connected through Wi-Fi, seems to slow down significantly after a few minutes.
 Toggling the Wi-Fi setting on the phone off and on helps, but only for some time.
 Keep in mind that you will notice some throttling if the phone overheats, but this problem is mostly unrelated.

-- Overheating — There have been numerous reports of the Samsung Galaxy S20 Ultra overheating, and this seems to affect the Exynos version in particular.
+- Overheating — There have been numerous reports of the Samsung Galaxy S20 Ultra overheating (a problem for many Samsung phones), and this seems to affect the Exynos version in particular.

 Guide — How to enable fast charging